sshilko/moar/_posts/2022-10-18-DIY-SOHO-Firewall.md

 #### Summary

-This setup will
-- force all traffic from WIFI to use the PiHole DNS
+Lets review the initial goals

+Filter
+> Ads, this is waste of focus and distraction

+Deny access to
+> Phishing or scam websites

+Set Youtube & Google safe-content filters ON
+> No default content filters on websites like Youtube

+Give some built-in virus protection
+> Virus or malware infection spreading across LAN

+Allow to limit internet access by day/time
+> Unlimited unmonitored usage

+Block TCP/UDP traffic except HTTP(S)
+> Torrents and other illegal downloads

+Optimize DNS fetching and content cache with Squid
+> Performance bottlenecks by ISP

-- physically block all traffic except transparent proxy
+*This setup will block ALL traffic except HTTP and HTTPS*
-- transparent proxy will also use PiHole DNS resolver
-- remove ADS and prevent visiting websites you filter via PiHole

-This setup will block ALL traffic except HTTP and HTTPS, if you wish to lower restrictions, then simply unblock required ports at the DSL/Internet router.
+To lower restrictions: unblock required ports at the DSL/Internet router.

-This solution also breaks openvpn/wireguard VPN, because VPN is not able to work via Squid HTTP proxy port (not an HTTP traffic).
+Solution also **breaks openvpn/wireguard VPN**, because VPN is not able to work via Squid HTTP proxy port (not an HTTP traffic).

 In future more control could be added via PFsense or open-source DPI applications.